Anti Ligature Train The Trainer Training

 Why is Anti Ligature Training Important?

-You may have recently seen the Channel 4 Dispatches programme ‘Hospital Undercover: Are Our Wards Safe?‘ where a Dispatches reporter went undercover in Essex Partnership University Trust, you would have seen the numerous attempts at patients trying to kill themselves using ligatures.
+You may have seen the Channel 4 Dispatches programme ‘Hospital Undercover: Are Our Wards Safe?‘ where a Dispatches reporter went undercover in Essex Partnership University Trust, you would have seen the numerous attempts at patients trying to kill themselves using ligatures.

 But it’s far more common than that.

-The Health and Safety Executive (HSE) took action was taken against the NHS North Essex Partnership Trust (which merged with South Essex Partnership Trust in 2017 to form the Essex Partnership University NHS Foundation Trust) after the deaths by suicide between 2004 and 2015.
+The Health and Safety Executive (HSE) took action against the NHS North Essex Partnership Trust (which merged with South Essex Partnership Trust in 2017 to form the Essex Partnership University NHS Foundation Trust) after the deaths by suicide between 2004 and 2015.

 The prosecution said the existence of “fixed potential ligature points” amounted to breaches of safety laws.